ImYooHealth/Reports-Interactive/Readme.md

     2. npm install
     3. Try to start it.
 Logs are in Dashboard/log.txt
 6. Try to view it.
 Remember: http**s**, rather than http

+## Data

+Put tsne and sunburst in Reports-Interactive/Data/Overview.